Skip to content

 The Detroit/Wayne County Port Authority in Michigan has initiated a 12-month project to reach net zero carbon emissions for port activities by 2040, as well as improving air quality.

-The carbon consultancy is led by UK-based Tunley Engineering.
+The carbon consultancy is led by UK-based Tunley Environmental.
 Southwest Detroit Environmental Vision (SDEV) led the community engagement.
 The project will initially calculate baseline measurements of port activities with respect to greenhouse gas emissions, and other harmful emissions, such as PM2.5.
 Port activities include shipping, loading/unloading, indirect energy (electricity) and drayage.
 Industrial processes will be excluded from the project.

-Tunley Engineering says that by working alongside the terminal operators, opportunities to decarbonize, by electrification of equipment for example, will be explored.
+Tunley Environmental says that by working alongside the terminal operators, opportunities to decarbonize, by electrification of equipment for example, will be explored.
 Various options will be discussed with terminal operators, considering capital, and running costs, practicability, and availability.
 Several grants are available to assist with capital expenditure.
 Alongside carbon reduction plans for each terminal, a document for the whole port will consider shared infrastructure requirements, for example, options for the generation of renewable electricity.

 Grants and Carbon Reduction Opportunities